YuriyCherniy/django-wysiwyg-image/README.md

 **Usage:**

+>Important!
+This tutorial does not cover basic Django configurations, installations of third party apps like django-tinymce, Pillow etc.

 Let's imagine we have a blog with ``Post`` model in which we want to paste images by wysiwyg editor (in our tutorial django-tinymce editor).
 First up we're going to import ``BaseImageModel`` from ``wysiwyg_img.models`` and inherite from it our ``PostImage`` model.
 Then we have to tie by ``ForeignKey`` ``PostImage`` model to ``Post`` model.
 Now our ``models.py`` file should look like this:

 ```